BookingBug/dev.bookingbug.com/docs/rest-api/listing-events.md

 ### Adding an event to the basket

 Looking at the results from the events API we can add the events to the basket.
-Below is an example of adding an event.
+Below is an example cURL call.

 <div class="tabs">
     <ul class="tabs__menu">